How Much Does a Furnace Cost?

 What affects the cost of furnace installation?

 Labor fees, the type of furnace and your geographical location are three of the main factors in the price of furnace installation.
-For example, installing a gas furnace tends to cost more than an electric one, and different cities may follow different ordinances that require homeowners to pay a permit charge.
+For example, installing a gas furnace tends to cost more than installing an electric one, and different cities may have different ordinances requiring homeowners to pay a permit fee.

 Is it more cost-effective to repair an old furnace or replace it with a new one?

 If your furnace is more than 15 years old, it’s generally more cost-effective to replace it rather than keep up with repairs.
-After a certain point, your furnace’s airflow functions at a lower level that causes temperature fluctuations and costly utility bills.
+After a certain point, your furnace’s airflow becomes impaired, leading to temperature fluctuations and higher utility bills.

 How can I get an accurate estimate for the cost of a new furnace installation?

 We recommend contacting local furnace installation companies and gathering at least three quotes before selecting a bid.
 The Home Depot offers free estimates by partnering with professionals in your local community.
-Enter your ZIP code on its site to get a quote on a furnace installation specific to your home.
+Enter your ZIP code on its site to get a furnace installation quote specific to your home.
 Lowe’s also provides in-home assessments.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: